tpook92/MoBPS/README.md

 Hopefully our extensive User Manual containing some exemplary simulation should answer most questions but it can definitly be still improved.
 Slide from presentations / working paper are available on request.

-Note that the currently available version is still an OPEN-BETA version and all results obtained should be viewed with caution and we do not take any liability for errors nor guaranty warranty.
 We are always thankful for advice, for additional things to implement, feedback and/or reports of errors.

 # Web-based interface
-We are now able to perform simulations based on a json-file generated in our web-based application.
-You can find some of the code to transfer the json-file into usage R-code for the tool.
-Development issues currently are mostly setting up a user/login structure and server to perform smaller simulations internally.
-If interested in testing the web-based application just contact me (torsten.pook@uni-goettingen.de)
+The web-based interface is finally online at www.mobps.de (http://134.76.18.242/).

+For testing we are providing a test user (EAAPguest, password: eaap2019 ).
+This user is not allowed to use our backend server simulations, but can at least try to set up his simulations and download resulting json-files that can than be simulated via json.simulation() in the MoBPS R-package.

+Note that this web-interface is still under active development with the final structure of data storage not 100% set.
+Additional providing feedback on "False" input for the tool is still a major concern to guide the user in inputing resonable / expected things.
+This web-based interface is expilicitly NOT part of our recently submitted paper // biorvix manuscript.
+A seperate publication on this will follow, but do not expect this to be ready soon.
+Until offer close collaboration and assistants in setting up your  simulation study (contact: torsten.pook@uni-goettingen.de for that).
+We are interested in collaborations with partners from both industry and academia.

 # Update

 Updates since release:

-### Version 1.4.15 (28.10.19)
+### Version 1.4.15 (29.10.19)

 Solve issues with running MoBPS without miraculix